jedbarlow/ccm/README.md

 ## Usage

+### Manual context marking
+You can place context markers throught your code to indicate which code is relevant to a change you want to make.
+A context marker is simply the text `IMPORTANT CONTEXT` placed in a file, usually within a code comment and on its own line.

-- Add context markers, (a comment including the verbatim, capitalized text `IMPORTANT CONTEXT`), in places in your code that may be relevant to a change you want to make.
+- Add context markers in places in your code that may be relevant to a change you want to make.
-  - Since GPT4 is used to collapse the file down, it may work to farther specify the context using English, for example `IMPORTANT CONTEXT: full class with method bodies`, though this is still a topic of experimentation.
+  - Since GPT4 is used to collapse the file down into a smaller snippet, it may work to farther specify the context using English, for example `IMPORTANT CONTEXT: full class with method bodies`, though this is still a topic of experimentation.
+  - `IMPORTANT CONTEXT: file` is a special marker that indicates to skip snippetization and just use the whole file.
+Use this when you know all the details in the file are relevant to a change you want to make.
-- Run the command `ccm` from your project root directory to list the files with context markers.
+- Run the command `ccm` from your project root directory to list current context markers.
-- Run the command `ccm c "TASK DESCRIPTION"` from your project root directory to generate a prompt for a code change.
+- Run the command `ccm c` from your project root directory to remove all context markers (delete all lines from files that contain a context marker).
+This is helpful if you want to quickly set up new context markers for a new change.

+### Prompt generation
+To generate a prompt you can copy and paste into a GPT4 chat session, use the following steps.
+This mode of usage saves you the effort of forming the prompt yourself from the various relevant code snippets.

+1. Run the command following commands from your project root directory to generate a code change prompt.
+  - `ccm generate m TASK_DESCRIPTION`: use marked context
+  - `ccm generate a TASK_DESCRIPTION`: use automatic context
+  - `ccm generate ma TASK_DESCRIPTION`: use marked and automatic context
-- Run the command `ccm cc "TASK DESCRIPTION"` to automatically copy the prompt to your clipboard (only works on mac right now, using the `pbcopy` command).
+2. Run the command `ccm gc CONTEXT TASK_DESCRIPTION` to automatically copy the prompt to your clipboard (only works on mac right now, using the `pbcopy` command).
-- Paste the prompt into a GPT4 chat session.
+3. Paste the prompt into a GPT4 chat session.

+### Modify code
+To generate code that you can directly copy and paste or pipe into other tools, use the following steps.
+This mode of usage integrates well into editor commands (see the vim/nvim command examples).

+1. Run the command following commands from your project root directory to generate a code change prompt.
+  - `ccm modify m --quiet TASK_DESCRIPTION CODE`: use the marked context
+  - `ccm modify a --quiet TASK_DESCRIPTION CODE`: use automatic context
+  - `ccm modify ma --quiet TASK_DESCRIPTION CODE`: use marked and automatic context
+  - Optionally use the `--stdin` option to pipe the code in through standard input rather than as a parameter.

 ## Installation